open-sdg/open-sdg/docs/data-configuration.md

 ### schema_file

 _Optional_: This identifies a file containing the schema (possible fields) for metadata.
 Currently this needs to be a prose.io config, and defaults to '_prose.yml'.
+Note that if you are using the `schema` setting described above, you do not need to use `schema_file` (and vice versa).

 ```nohighlight
 schema_file: _prose.yml